 Victim advocacy: earns $55,164 on average per year as the median salary.

-Probation Officers and Correctional Treatment Specialists: earn a median average salary of $60,250.
+Probation Officer and Correctional Treatment Specialist: earn a median average salary of $60,250.

 Psychologist jobs are generally paid $81,040 per year on average with a doctorate degree.